RustamSubkhankulov/Mandelbrot-Optimizations/README.md

 Testing two versions
 --------------------
-This repository includes two branches both containing differrent versions of programm, that calculates Mandelbrot and shows it using SFML.
+This repository includes two branches both containing differrent versions of program, that calculates Mandelbrot and shows it using SFML.
 'noopt' branch contains version without any optimizations 'main' branch contains version, optimized using AVX Intel intrinsics functions.